 If the feed contains a hub relation link, the MSN Server MAY subscribe to that feed according to [PubSubHubbub] section 6

+The end to end example flow of discovering user descriptor and subscribing to the user’s activity stream feed is given in Appendix X.1.

 Add reference of example flow in 8.2.5 and 8.2.6.